 The next step is deciding the length of the house.

-I want to get a few extra growing weeks in late fall/or a head start in early spring: This is one of the basic tasks for a greenhouse and a piece of cake to it.
+I Want to Get a Few Extra Growing Weeks in Late Fall/Or a Head Start In Early Spring: This is one of the basic tasks for a greenhouse and a piece of cake to it.
 How much extra time can you get with the help of the greenhouse mainly depends on your local climate?

-Your greenhouse features like automatic ventilation and heating are also helpful to better serve the purpose.
+Greenhouse features like automatic ventilation and heating are also helpful to better serve the purpose.

-If you think around 30° F above the outside temperature will do fine for you, you can afford to buy inexpensive greenhouses like the FlowerHouse models.
+Now, which greenhouse to buy depends on the indoor-outdoor temperature difference and the precise heat that you’ll need to maintain inside the greenhouse.
+If you think around 30° F above the outside temperature will do fine for you, you can afford to buy inexpensive greenhouses like the Flower-House models.

 But if you live in even a colder climate where the temperature sometimes drops to 0° F or below, I’ll recommend you a greenhouse with an insulated covering.